MichaelELeonard/SQLAlchemy-Challenge/README.md

 ### EXPLORATORY STATION ANALYSIS

 In the exploratory station analysis, we analyzed the nine most active weather stations.
-A histogram was then created from the final year data for the most active station, with temperature on the x-axis and the frequency on the y-axis.
+A histogram was then created from the final year data for the most active station, with temperature on the x-axis and frequency on the y-axis.

 <img src="Pics/Most active stations.png" width="190" height="189">